Imperator: Rome

 - 51 % neutral mentions

-- 8 % negative mentions
+- 7 % negative mentions

-“The music is a joke, made in the most generic style I have ever heard; it entirely robs the game of the atmosphere.”
+“The music is a joke, made in the most generic style I have ever heard, it entirely robs the game of the atmosphere.”

-- stability167 mentions
+- stability226 mentions

-- 7 % positive mentions
+- 9 % positive mentions

 - 1 % neutral mentions

-“All in all though the game is very stable and relatively bug free.”
+“All in all though, the game is very stable and relatively bug free.”

 “What I do like is a Paradox game that does appear to be bug free and has plenty of depth to begin with, which will keep me going for months to come.”

-- replayability157 mentions
+- replayability209 mentions

-- 33 % positive mentions
+- 32 % positive mentions

-- 56 % neutral mentions
+- 57 % neutral mentions

 - 11 % negative mentions

-“There is a depth to this that few other games set in antiquity reach, and like all Paradox games, the replayability is endless.”
+“There is a depth to this game that few other games set in antiquity reach, and like all Paradox games, the replayability is endless.”

 “Despite its historical accuracy and depth, Imperator: Rome struggles with replayability.”